awsdocs/amazon-translate-developer-guide/doc_source/async-start.md

 1. Under **Customizations \- optional**, you can choose to customize the output of your translation job with the following settings:
 **Profanity**
-Enable to mask profane words and phrases in your translation output\.
+Masks profane words and phrases in your translation output\.
+If you specify multiple target languages for the job, all the target languages must support profanity masking\.
+If any of the target languages don't support profanity masking, the translation job won't mask profanity for any target language\.
 For more information, see [Masking profane words and phrases in Amazon Translate](customizing-translations-profanity.md)\.
 **Formality**
 For some target languages, you can set **Formality** to formal or informal\.
+If you specify multiple target languages for the job, translate ignores the formality setting for any unsupported target language\.
  For more information, see [Setting formality in Amazon Translate](customizing-translations-formality.md)\.
 **Custom terminology**
 Consists of example source terms and the desired translation for each term\.
+If you specify multiple target languages for the job, translate uses the designated terminology for each requested target language that has an entry for the source term in the terminology file\.
 For more information, see [Customizing your translations with custom terminology](how-custom-terminology.md)\.
 **Parallel data**
 Consists of examples that show how you want segments of text to be translated\.
+If you specify multiple target languages for the job, the parallel data file must include translations for all the target languages\.
 When you add parallel data to a batch translation job, you create an *Active Custom Translation* job\.
 Active Custom Translation jobs are priced at a higher rate than other jobs that don't use parallel data\.
 For more information, see [Amazon Translate pricing](http://aws.amazon.com/translate/pricing/)\.
 For more information, see [Customizing your translations with parallel data \(Active Custom Translation\)](customizing-translations-parallel-data.md)\.